 I am upset because I always show a lack of respect towards myself and my needs.

 Now the next step, which is often the hardest, is to sit with this sentence, dig deep down within yourself and decide if it contains any truth.
 And this is such a great exercise because it stops us from placing the blame upon others and it makes us look within.

 It makes us take a long look in the mirror and see how we weren’t nourishing our souls and loving ourselves.
 But also, it shows us how our thinking got us to where we are today and in the predicaments we are in today.

 So, reflect on your past relationships with your significant others and the relationship you have with yourself.
-Do you think the bolded sentence holds an inkling of truth?
-It could explain why you continually chose men that disregarded your needs.
+Do you think the bolded sentence holds any inkling of truth?
+It could explain why you continually chose men that disregarded your needs and your feelings.